shinneider/events-challenge/README.md

 # Future improvements
 - SWAGGER -> ADD swagger in all micro services for mapper apis
-- CACHE -> ADD cache on RSS URL, because it has static content throughout the day
 - API GATEWAY -> Improve jwt validation (see a TODO inside `/src/shared/middleware/auth`)
 - API GATEWAY -> Improve inputd data logger (see a TODO inside `/src/shared/middleware/logger`)